knvsl/style-transfer/examples.md

 <a name="select"></a>
 ## Select Results

-The following images are some select results obtained by fine tuning, or in some cases just running more iterations.
+The following images are some select results from experimenting.

 ### "Woman With A Hat", Henri Matisse, 1905

+> After 5000 iterations

 <p align="center">
 <img src="src/img/style/matisse.jpg" height="400px">